italian dessert recipes

 • The crispy fried shell

-• The creamy filling - click here for the Cannoli Filling Recipes
+• The creamy filling (click here to skip to the Cannoli Filling Recipes.)

-• Cannoli is one of the most popular Italian dessert recipes.
+Cannoli is probably is one of our most popular Italian dessert recipes.
 In Italy they are called Cannoli Siciliani.
 And every now and then I've seen American bakeries label them "cream horns."

 • vanilla